 The Hall of Fame class is historic as Bresnahan, Quigley and Mladenovic become the inaugural inductees from Johns Hopkins and St. Francis Brooklyn.
 Further, Bresnahan and Quigley join Hunkler, Russell, Kachmarik, Reed, Yarworth, Benedick, Schofield, Nicolao and Sharadin as current/present National Collegiate Athletic Association (NCAA) head coaches to make the Hall of Fame.

-Recko joins Popp and Nicolao among Navy athletes who earned spots in the Hall of Fame, while Sabbatini becomes to the first Princeton men’s athlete to make the cut following McCarthy-Beauvais, Vukmirovic and Colgan who claimed laurels for their performance in women’s competition.
+Recko joins Popp and Nicolao among Navy athletes who earned spots in the Hall of Fame, while Sabbatini becomes the first Princeton men’s athlete to make the cut following McCarthy-Beauvais, Vukmirovic and Colgan who claimed laurels for their performance in women’s competition.

 Biographies on the Class of 2024 Hall of Fame selections follow: